Mayor Joseph A.

 Funding & Opportunities

-FY18 Community Preservation Act Affordable Housing Funding Applications Now Available
+FY19 Community Preservation Act Affordable Housing and Tenancy Stabilization Program Funding Applications

-- The creation, acquisition, or preservation of affordable rental or home-ownership units in Somerville by developers of affordable housing.
+- One RFP is for the creation, acquisition or preservation of affordable rental or home-ownership units in Somerville by developers of affordable housing.
+(Download RFP)

-More information about eligible uses and funding priorities is available in pages 1-2 of each of the RFPs below:
+The RFP documents are available for download (above) starting January 22nd.
+More information about eligible uses and funding priorities is available in pages 1-2 of each of the RFPs.

 Previous Funding Decisions